alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 > If you're curious, try implementing `Result` yourself first.

 This teaching implementation isn't production-ready (use [LanguageExt](https://github.com/louthy/language-ext) or *CSharpFunctionalExtensions*) and is intentionally minimalist and unsafe around `default`/null.
 It stores `default` in the unused slot (don't read it), doesn't prevent `Ok(null)` / `Fail(null)`, doesn't guard against "returning null" from `Bind`, has no `async` support, no `Equals`/`GetHashCode`, and doesn't catch `exceptions` -- to keep the focus on the core shape.

+A practical note from the HN discussion: a standalone `Result` type is only half the story.
+The payoff grows when your surrounding APIs also *return* it (and you have good interop for collections, async, IO, etc.).
+Rolling all of that yourself is a lot of surface area.

+If you want an ecosystem rather than a teaching toy, look at:

+- [LanguageExt](https://github.com/louthy/language-ext): full FP ecosystem for C# (including LINQ support, `Fin<A>`, and an approach to higher-kinded “traits” using static abstract interface members; see [Paul Louth's higher-kinds series](https://paullouth.com/higher-kinds-in-c-with-language-ext/)).
+- *CSharpFunctionalExtensions*: smaller, pragmatic `Result`/`Maybe` types.
+- [Danom](https://github.com/pimbrouwers/Danom): another small Result/Option-style OSS library.
+- [ErrorOr](https://github.com/amantinband/error-or): an `ErrorOr<T>` style that reduces type-parameter noise.
+- [OneOf](https://github.com/mcintyre321/OneOf): discriminated-union-like “one of these cases” (not a monad by itself, but useful for multi-outcome APIs).

 Performance note: this sample uses a `class` for clarity, but in high-throughput / low-allocation scenarios you’d typically implement `Result` as a `readonly struct` (or `record struct`) to reduce GC pressure (often alongside careful API design to avoid copying).